pymupdf/PyMuPDF-Utilities/font-replacement/readme.md

 ## How to replace a font with itself
 This may sound ridiculous.
-But imagine you have inserted text in a PDF and you are dissatisfied with the resulting file size: large-sized fonts were pulled in.
+But imagine you have inserted text in a PDF and you are disappointed with the resulting file size: large-sized fonts were pulled in.

 You can use this facility as a font subsetting mechanism and **_"replace" fonts with themselves_**.

 ![screen](multi-language.jpg)

-The above multi language page had been created using the large font "Droid Sans Fallback Regular", which yielded a file size of **1.62 MB**.
-Applying the two scripts and replacing "keep" with "china-s" in the intermediate CSV file from:
+The above multi language page had been created using the large font "Droid Sans Fallback Regular", which resulted in a file size of **1.62 MB**.
+Applying the two scripts and replacing "keep" with "china-s" in the intermediate CSV file - from:

 ``Droid Sans Fallback Regular;keep; 50483 glyphs/size 3556308``